 Registration and qualifications

-Queensland Health works with registered vaccine service providers to protect the community against preventable infectious diseases.
-Service providers administer vaccines in a range of settings including community health clinics, child health centres, councils, schools and aged care facilities.
+Queensland Health works with registered vaccine service providers to protect the community against vaccine preventable infectious diseases.
+Service providers facilitate the administration of vaccines by qualified immunisation professionals in a range of settings, including community health clinics, child health centres, selected local councils, schools and aged care facilities.